Complete Guide to Digital Accessibility Audits

 A website being scanned with a magnifying glass, given a score of 87

-Done right, a digital accessibility audit can help you identify accessibility barriers and understand how well your digital content conforms with legal frameworks like the Americans with Disabilities Act (ADA) and accessibility standards like the Web Content Accessibility Guidelines (WCAG).
-More importantly, an audit provides a path towards more inclusive digital experiences.
-This results in an increase in your bottom line, better brand reputation, higher SEO rankings, and more.
+Done right, a digital accessibility audit can help you identify accessibility barriers, understand how well your digital content complies with legal frameworks like the Americans with Disabilities Act (ADA), and conform to accessibility standards like the Web Content Accessibility Guidelines (WCAG).
+It can also help you meet requirements in international accessibility laws, including the European Accessibility Act (EAA) and the Accessibility for Ontarians with Disabilities Act (AODA).

 • Accessibility testing: Accessibility testing is a type of usability testing that focuses on ensuring digital environments are operable for everyone and function well with assistive technologies like screen readers.
 For context, screen readers convert text displayed on a computer into a usable format for people with visual impairments.

 • Website accessibility: Similar to digital accessibility, web accessibility means that websites, mobile apps, and other digital elements are designed and developed so individuals with disabilities can use them.
-Website accessibility caters to individuals with all disabilities, including auditory, cognitive, neurological, physical, speech, and visual.

 • Accessibility compliance: Compliance refers to adhering to legal regulations and guidelines that ensure digital environments are accessible to people with disabilities.